Foundation Diet and Health

 On average, we need about 2 g of LA and ALA per day from which a healthy body also produces EPA and DHA, etc.

-Dried and unsweetened, the sour cherry ( Prunus cerasus , also called cherry ) is often available raw.
+Dried and unsweetened, sour cherries ( Prunus cerasus, also known as sour cherry) are often available raw.
 In contrast to the fruity sweetness of cherries or sweet cherries, sour cherries have a characteristic sour taste even when dried.

 Dried sour cherries have a fruity, sour taste.
 They are an enriching ingredient for sweet dishes and desserts such as cakes, muffins or other baked goods.
-Dried sour cherries are ideal for breakfast muesli (cereal), as a snack when you're a little hungry or as a topping for your favorite ice cream.
-The lack of storage and sensitivity of the fresh produce puts dried sour cherries in a positive light.
-In addition, the dried produce is available all year round.
+Dried sour cherries are ideal for breakfast muesli (e.g. pea muesli), as a snack when you're a little hungry or as a topping for your favorite ice cream.
+The fact that fresh produce cannot be stored and is sensitive to transport puts dried sour cherries in a positive light.

 Fresh or pickled sour cherries are the most commonly used cherry variety for all kinds of baked goods, such as Black Forest cake.

-Ingredients: 60 g almonds , 15 g pistachios , 100 g dried sour cherries (pitted), 50 g pitted dates , 1/4 teaspoon vanilla extract or vanilla pulp , 2 tablespoons water , sesame seeds for rolling.
+Ingredients: 60 g almonds, 15 g pistachios, 100 g dried sour cherries (pitted), 50 g pitted dates, 1⁄4 tsp vanilla extract or vanilla pulp, 2 tbsp water, sesame seeds for rolling.

 Preparation: Coarsely grind the nuts in a high-performance blender, then add the cherries, dates and vanilla and mix until you have a homogeneous, sticky mass.
 Depending on the consistency, you can add up to 2 tablespoons of water.
 Form small balls and roll them in sesame seeds.
 Stored in cans or jars, the energy balls will keep in the fridge for up to 2 weeks.

-Vegan recipes with unsweetened sour cherries can be found under the note: " Recipes that have the most of this ingredient ".
+Vegan recipes with dried sour cherries can be found under the note: " Recipes that have the most of this ingredient ".

 Not only vegans or vegetarians should read this: